Unified Framework for Spectral Dimensionality Reduction, Maximum Variance Unfolding, and Kernel Learning By Semidefinite Programming: Tutorial and Survey: Background on Semidefinite Programming

 \subsection{Inequality Constrained Optimization}

 The optimization problem may have equality constraint:

 Barrier methods, also known as interior-point methods, convert inequality constrained problems to equality constrained or unconstrained problems.
-Ideally, we can do this conversion using identity function $\mathcal{I}(.)$ which is zero if its input condition is satisfied and is infinity otherwise.
+Ideally, we can do this conversion using the indicator function $\mathbb{I}(.)$ which is zero if its input condition is satisfied and is infinity otherwise (n.b. the indicator function in optimization literature is not like the indicator in data science which is one if its input condition is satisfied and is zero otherwise).
 The problem is converted to:

-The identity function is not differentiable because it is not smooth.
+The indicator function is not differentiable because it is not smooth.
 Hence, we can approximate it with differentiable functions such as logarithm.
 Logarithmic barrier approximates the indicator function by:

 where the approximation becomes more accurate by $t \rightarrow \infty$.
 It changes the problem to:

 This optimization problem is an equality constrained optimization problem which we already explained how to solve.